johan--/claude-code-tips/README.md

 Some people say if you write code only through AI, you'll never understand it.
 But that's only true if you don't ask enough questions.
 If you make sure you understand every single thing, you can actually understand code faster than otherwise because you can ask AI about it.
 Especially when you're working on a large project.

+Note that this applies to prose as well.
+Claude Code often tries to summarize previous paragraphs in the last paragraph, or previous sentences in the last sentence.
+It can get pretty repetitive.
+Sometimes it's helpful, but most of the time you'll need to ask it to remove or simplify it.

 ## Tip 40: Share your knowledge and contribute where you can

 This tip is a bit different from the others.
 I found that by learning as much as you can, you're able to share your knowledge with people around you.
 Maybe through posts like these, maybe even books, courses, videos.
 I also recently had an [internal session for my colleagues at Daft](https://www.daft.ai/blog/how-we-use-ai-coding-agents).
 It's been very rewarding.